 You can create labels for orders in either the Awaiting Shipment or On Hold status.
 You cannot create labels for orders in the Awaiting Payment status.
 For Awaiting Payment orders, you can either wait until the store refresh updates to the order to Awaiting Shipment, or select the Mark as Paid button to manually move it to the Awaiting Shipment status.

 You can create a label for an order from the Order Grid, Order Details screen, or from the Rate Calculator.
+Follow the steps below, or scroll down to watch a demo video.

-Click Create Label to begin.
+Click the Create Label button.

 ShipStation will open the Cost Summary screen to view the rate and make any necessary changes (if Quickship is enabled, ShipStation will skip this screen).